neverRare/butter/doc/language/function.md

 # Function

-Function is a set of reusable statements that are executed on every call, it can have input called parameters and output called return.
+Function is a reusable expression that are executed on every call.
+It is defined by 2 parts, the parameters and the body.

 ```butter
 reverse = (arr) => {